canonical/launchpad-manual/docs/developer/reference/services/fetch-service.rst

 Using the fetch service
 ~~~~~~~~~~~~~~~~~~~~~~~
-Currently, the fetch service can only be used for building snaps, rocks and
+Currently, the fetch service can only be used for building snaps, charms, rocks
-source packages.
+and source packages.

+For `Snaps`, this option is now available in `Edit recipe` instead of
-To do so, a Launchpad admin is required to set the
+`Administer recipe`.
+For other types, a Launchpad admin is required to set the
 ``use_fetch_service`` flag for the recipe to ``true``, either in the API or in
 the UI by accessing the admin area.
-The UI option may not be available for all
+The UI option may not be available
-build types the fetch service supports.
+for all build types the fetch service supports.

 The fetch service can be run in two modes, "strict" and "permissive", where it
-defaults to the former on production.
-The "strict" mode only allows certain
+defaults to the former.
+The "strict" mode only allows certain resources and
-resources and formats, and errors out in any case the restrictions are
+formats, and errors out in any case the restrictions are violated.
+The
-violated.
-The "permissive" mode works similar, but only logs a warning when
+"permissive" mode works similar, but only logs a warning when encountering any
-encountering any violations.
+violations.

 The mode can be configured using the ``fetch_service_policy`` option via API,
 with the currently two possible values ``permissive`` and ``strict``.
+For
+`Snaps`, the mode can also be selected from a dropdown on the `Edit recipe`
+page.

 Requests to use the fetch service shall be made to the Launchpad team through
 the usual channels (by